 FAAM is run on a volunteer basis by the Los Angeles artist Precious Child.
-An Industrial Punk musician and video artist, their artistic work is inextricable from their Human Rights activism.
-The topic of much of their work centers on the overlap between societal issues and their personal experience of those issues.
+An industrial punk musician and video artist, their artistic work is inextricable from their human rights activism.Â

 Prior projects include: